 IP ratings are the difference between making a splash and ruining the party

 Ingress Protection!
 Feel free to forget that “ingress” means to enter, as in water.
 An Ingress Protection (IP) rating is a standard for determining a product’s level of environmental resistance.
-You might’ve seen IPX8 for instance.
-The X is because that rating has no dust resistance, while the 8 means the object will survive and work after being submerged for 30 minutes in 3 meters of water.
+You might’ve seen IPX8, for instance.
+The X is because that rating has no dust resistance, while the 8 means the object will survive and work after being submerged for 30 minutes in up to a meter and a half of water.
 IP6X, as another example, is dust-resistant but has no water protection.

 Water-resistant | Waterproof | Can withstand | |